Skip to Content

 2. Get out on the water

 Acadia is on Mount Desert Island.
 It’s surrounded by water.
-If you don’t take at least one opportunity to explore the coast and see the park from the water you’re really missing something.
+If you don’t take at least one opportunity to explore the coast and see the park from the water, you’re really missing something.

 We spent the afternoon on a schooner called the Margaret Todd, which does an afternoon sail out of Bar Harbor guided by a park ranger.
 This is one of those activities that really works with every age group you might be traveling with.
 It’s an easy excursion for grandparents, and even the youngest kids are excited to be on the water on an old-fashioned sailing ship.

-the margaret todd sloop takes visitors to acadia national park on range-guided tours of the main coast
+The margaret todd sloop takes visitors to acadia national park on range-guided tours of the main coast

 Tip: We brought lunch aboard our early afternoon sail, which they recommend.
 It was a unique setting for a picnic and we enjoyed it.